peterheb/rembg-lambda/README.md

 In the Lambda Console, go to create a new Lambda Function.
 Use `Container image` as the source.
 Use the `Browse images` button to select the latest `lamrembg` image in your AWS account.
 Leave the architecture `x86_64` and continue.
+Note:
+You may need to wait 15-20 seconds between steps while configuring the function manually in the Console for the updates to apply.

 Under Configuration / General Configuration, increase the memory limit to 1792MB.
 It is my understanding that this is (as of Jan.
 2023) the value corresponding to one full vCPU.
 Increase the runtime timeout to 30sec.
 Save.

-Under Configuraiton / Environment Variables, add a variable called `NUMBA_DISABLE_JIT` and set it to `1`.
+Under Configuration / Environment Variables, add a variable called `NUMBA_DISABLE_JIT` and set it to `1`.
 This stops the `numba` library from trying to write to the Lambda read-only filesystem.
+Save.

-Go to the Test tab in the console.
-Create a new event and paste the following JSON test event in:
+Go to the Test tab for the function.
+Create a new event, and replace the hello-world JSON with the following test event:

 ```json
 {